mgrahamjo/breadbox/README.md

 ## Options

-The breadbox function accepts a configuration object with a few optional properties:
+The breadbox.init method accepts a configuration object with a few optional properties:
 * `controllers`: an object on which keys are route paths and values are functions.
 More details below.
 * `loginPage`: the relative URL of the page where users can log in.
 Defaults to '/login'.
 * `logoutPage`: the relative URL of the page that logs users out.
 Defaults to '/logout'.